AaronBoutt/f23_turtlebot_parking/project.md

 ### Approach
 #### Goal

-  The goal is to program a robot to parallel park between two objects.
+  The goal is to program a robot to park between a designated parking space.

-  At the very least the goal is to be able to run parallel park a robot in simulation.
+  At the very least the goal is to be able to run park a robot in simulation.

   The best outcome is an implementation into an actual turtlebot.
 #### Implementation